 The same goes for tartar control toothpaste.
-It does help the calculus to not build up as fast.
+It does prevent the calculus from building up as fast.
 But it also makes teeth more sensitive to cold.

 Sensitive teeth toothpaste

 Some patients have sensitive mucosa.
 The epithelium in your mouth sometimes gets sores due to some ingredients in toothpastes.
 Sodium Lauryl Sulfate is used to help toothpaste foam.
-But in some people it gives them apthous ulcers on the skin in their mouth.
+But for some people, it gives them aphthous ulcers (canker sores) on the skin in their mouth.
 These canker sores last about two weeks and can be very sore.
-So sore they make people think they are getting an abscessed tooth they hurt so badly.
-But once they heal and go away, then the toothache goes away, too.
+So sore they make people think they are getting an abscessed tooth since it hurts so badly.
+But once they heal and go away, the toothache goes away too.